Apply for Fellowship

 Non-SAIC Degree seeking students from any school

 Ox-Bow also offers two positions to undergraduate and graduate students from any degree-granting institution.
 Students should be in their junior year or older and currently enrolled in a degree program in the visual arts or who graduated in or after December of 2018.
-Must be at least 21 years of age at start of the fellowship and be eligible to work in the United States..
+You must be at least 21 years of age at start of the fellowship and be eligible to work in the United States..

 We accept fellowship applications once a year.
 All applications should be submitted online via submittable.
-To apply click the link below.

 You will be asked to provide the following for the application: